Isaiah 2 – Hope and Fear

 a.
 They shall beat their swords into plowshares, and their spears into pruning hooks: During the reign of the Messiah, there will be no more war.
 There will still be conflicts between nations and individuals, but they will be justly and decisively resolved by the Messiah and those who reign with Him (He shall judge between the nations, and shall rebuke many people).

 i.
 It isn’t the reign of the Messiah itself that will change the heart of man.
-Citizens of earth will still need to trust in Jesus and His work on their behalf for their personal salvation during the millennium.
+Citizens of the earth will still need to trust in Jesus, and His work on their behalf, for their personal salvation during the millennium.
 But war and armed conflict will not be tolerated.

 b.
-Nation shall not lift up sword against nation, neither shall they learn war anymore: It is important to see that this is not the peace of capitulation.
+Nation shall not lift up sword against nation, neither shall they learn war anymore: It is important to see that this is not the peace of surrender.
 This is the peace of enforced righteousness.
-There is no more war, and no more need for swords and spears, so why not make them into plowshares and pruning hooks?
-But there is no more war because there is a new ruler on earth, Jesus Christ.
+There would be no more war, and no more need for swords and spears, so it made sense to make them into plowshares and pruning hooks.
+But there will be no more war because there will be a new ruler on earth, Jesus Christ.
 Psalm 2:9 tells us what the Messiah will do to the disobedient in that day: You shall break them with a rod of iron; You shall dash them to pieces like a potter’s vessel.

 ii.
 “Men yearn for peace, but they will not acknowledge the hopelessness of their own efforts to achieve it.
 It is only when the word of the Lord goes forth from Jerusalem, when He Himself is reigning over the nations, that lasting peace will come.”
 (Martin)